brianlockerbie/dynamic-gallery/README.md

 ## 🎮 How to use
-1. Click add or remove to either add or remove up to a 100 random pictures.
+1. Click add or remove to either add or remove up to a 100 random photos.

-The pictures will be displayed in a Masonry layout each time.
+The photos will be displayed in a Masonry layout each time.

 ## 🚀 Features
 - Add or remove random photos.